 Just arrived in Thailand?
-Learn a few Thai phrases to use when ordering food, and you’ll sound like you’ve been here a lot longer!
+Learn a few Thai phrases to use when ordering street food, and you’ll sound like you’ve been here a lot longer!

 Earn smiles from the locals and maybe a bit of discount on your purchases too!
 From how to ask for your meal not spicy, without MSG, or tell the waiter you’re vegetarian, to how to order a beer, with or without ice, or your fruit shake without sugar – these useful Thai phrases will help you kin dee (eat well) in Thailand!

-Watch our video filmed at a night market in Mae Sot, Thailand and then see below for a glossary of terms…
+Watch our video below filmed at a night market in Mae Sot, Thailand and then see below for a glossary of terms…

 Glossary of Thai Food and Restaurant Phrases: